AlexRiveraU/reading-notes/read_class-12.md

 * **200’s =** Success codes.
 The request was accepted.
 It doesn't mean it was processed.
 * **300’s =** Redirection codes.The requested resource is not available at the expected location anymore.
 * **400’s =** Client error codes.
 Invalid requests from client to server.
 * **500’s =** Server error codes.
 Problems with overwhelmed servers or unreachable servers behind proxies.
-Sometimes can related to client requests.
+Sometimes can be related to client requests.

 **What is a status code 202?**